Figures of Speech

 There does appear to be four major categories of schemes, namely repetitions, omissions of words, changes in word order, and what has been called 'structures of balance'.
 This last category covers the expression of similar or related ideas using similar grammatical structures, and with the alignment comes a sense of rhythm which helps the reader to see the opposing or supporting ideas more clearly.
 In our periodic table (shown above) schemes represent the 'elements' 20 through to 40.
 The biggest category is repetition, so we will start with them.

 We have already mentioned "Peter Piper picked a peck of pickled peppers", a famous nursery rhyme, tongue-twister, and alliteration.
 We can think of this as a form of repetition of the letter 'p', but it is much more.
 Here we can see (or hear) that an alliteration places specific emphasis on sounds in words, whilst repetition would just repeat words to stress their importance.
-Alliteration is used to give rhythm to a phrase or sentence, and please the ear (for this reason they are often called "initial rhymes" or "head rhymes".
+Alliteration is used to give rhythm to a phrase or sentence, and please the ear, and for this reason they are often called "initial rhymes" or "head rhymes".
 So the letters don't have to be the same, but the sound does, e.g. the 'c' in crooks and the 'k' in kings sound the same and could be strung together to form an alliteration.
 You find alliterations in poetry, prose and musical lyrics.
 I have put alliterations first because when you start to look for them, they are everywhere.
 Examples include "Home sweet home", "Good as gold", "Back to basics", "Making a mountain out of a molehill", "Where there's a will there's a way", and "Pompous, pontificating, pretentious, politicians".
 Alliterations are pleasing to the ear, and help stress a point and attract the attention of the listener.
-They appear a lot in branding and marketing, with products such as KitKat, Coca-Cola and PayPal, and people find it easier to remember names such as Donald Duck, Bugs Bunny and Fred Flintstone.
+They appear a lot in branding and marketing, with products such as KitKat, Coca-Cola and PayPal, and people also find it easier to remember names such as Donald Duck, Bugs Bunny and Fred Flintstone.

 So alliterations sound easy (sorry about the pun), but that's far from the truth.
 Alliterations are strongly linked with rhythm (a regular succession of strong and weak elements) and rhyme (repetition of similar sounds in stressed syllables, most evident in nursery rhymes).
 Experts think that from our childhood we "tune-in", or attribute "selective attention" to "alliterating strings", as part of the process of language acquisition (rhythm and intonation help babies focus on speech as opposed to non-speech stimuli).
 There is even the suggestion that a rhyming quality eases the processing time of statements in the brain, and enhances people's perception of their truthfulness.